mastodon/mastodon/README.md

 If Hometown is going to be a universal reader, you're going to need better control over organizing your feeds than mainline Mastodon provides.

-### Exclusive lists

-My first plan is to introduce a new kind of _exclusive list_.
-Right now if you add an account to your "friends I like" list in Mastodon, posts from people on that list appear on that list.
+I've introduced a new kind of [exclusive list](https://github.com/hometown-fork/hometown/wiki/Exclusive-lists).
+In vanilla Mastodon, if you add an account to your "friends I like" list, posts from people on that list appear on that list.
 But they also appear on your home timeline, and maybe you don't want that!
 You'd rather treat your "friends I like" list as your "real" home timeline, and then check your home timeline when you're bored.

-Or another case: I might have all the blogs I read in one list, but I only check it on Saturdays when I have time to read things.
-In that case I don't want updates from those blogs clogging up my home timeline.

-> This is not yet implemented but will be available in the first release.
+Check out [more details about exclusive lists on the wiki](https://github.com/hometown-fork/hometown/wiki/Exclusive-lists).

 ## Better accessibility defaults